MidWestOne Bank

 Holistic change

-For Jacintha, selecting a Temenos certified partner should be a priority for any implementation project.
-She adds that change management is also key.
+For the Spokesperson, selecting a Temenos certified partner should be a priority for any implementation project.
+Change management is also key.
 “Change is not easy, and there will always be resistance.
 Gain confidence at the highest level of your organization.
 Once you have that in place, it trickles down very easily.”

-She also advises avoiding a go-live date at the end of a financial year or key reporting time.
+They also advise avoiding a go-live date at the end of a financial year or key reporting time.
 “Go live at the end of the month.
 So if things don’t go according to plan, you have time to remedy them before your key reporting periods.
 These are the little things that, through our implementations, we have learned along the way.”

 The listening partner